Kristina Fuller, MOTR/L

 Rich opportunities for sensory, motor and symbolic play help to create intrinsic motivation.
 Sensory subtypes (according to STAR nosology) are always called upon to guide play.
 Pretend play increases the developmental level of function and can be a strong foundation for social development.

 Relationship: Build rapport, establish a safe place to experiment with risks in emotional or motor behavior, create a session based on mutual respect and active participation on both sides.
 Eventually, the goal being moving from co- regulation to self-regulation. ”Connect before you correct.”
-(Siegel, 2011)
+(Siegel, 2011).

 Collaboration: Engage in play as a partner vs. a therapist, educator or teacher.
 Activities are shared and the child is empowered to explore and develop play themes.

-Emotional Regulation: Create the “Just Right Challenge” in session and work towards solidifying the skills at that level and then scaffold for a slightly higher level of skill.
+Emotional Regulation: I Create the “Just Right Challenge” in session and work towards solidifying the skills at that level and then scaffold for a slightly higher level of skill.

 Sensory Integration: Provide sensory experiences that elicit an adaptive response from the child.
 Sensory inputs are designed to enhance arousal levels, support the natural intrinsic motivation to play, develop motor, emotional,